Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 When the British rounded up the Acadians in Nova Scotia in the fall of 1755, Jacques, Pierre, Jean and their families, living in territory controlled by France, remained unmolested.
 Their respite from British oppression was short-lived, however.
 After the fall of the French fortress at Louisbourg in July 1758, the victorious British swooped down on the island, rounded up most of the Acadians on Île St.-Jean, and deported them to France:

-René Rassicot, fils, age 25, wife Marie Benoit, age 22, with no children, crossed on the British transport Tamerlan, which reached St.-Malo in mid-January 1759; both survived the crossing.
+René Rassicot, fils, age 25, wife Marie Benoit, age 22, crossed on the British transport Tamerlan, which reached St.-Malo in mid-January 1759.
+Both survived the crossing.

 René, fil's older brother Jean-Baptiste dit Ratier and wife Marie-Henriette Pothier also ended up in France, at Cherbourg, where at least five children were born to them: Jean-Baptiste, fils in c1761, Louis in c1763, Jean-François in June 1765, Anne-Marguerite in c1768, and Marie-Henriette in c1770.
 In late May 1771, they sailed from Cherbourg to St.-Malo, arriving there the first of June.
 They settled at Plouër, near St.-Malo, where Jean-Baptiste died at La Ville de Port St.-Hubert in June 1771; he was only 40 years old.
 In the early 1770s, Marie-Henriette and her children were part of a venture in Poitou that attempted to settle Acadians from the port cities on land owned by a French nobleman near the city of Châtellerault.
-Marie-Henriette remarried to widower and fellow Acadian Pierre Gaudet at Châtellerault in October 1775.
+Marie-Henriette remarried to Pierre, son of fellow Acadians Augustin Gaudet and Agnès Chiasson of Chignecto and widower of Anne Giroir, at Châtellerault in October 1775.
 The settlement failed soon afterwards, and Marie-Henriette, her new husband, and her Rassicot children joined hundreds of other disgruntled Poitou Acadians who retreated to the port city of Nantes.
-Her son Jean-Baptiste Rassicot, fils married Rose, daughter of fellow Acadian Joseph Damour, at St.-Martin-de-Chantenay, near Nantes, in May 1781.
 By 1785, Marie-Henriette was a widow again.
+Meanwhile, her son Jean-Baptiste Rassicot, fils married Rose, daughter of fellow Acadians Joseph D'Amours de Chaufours and Geneviève Leroy, at St.-Martin-de-Chantenay, near Nantes, in May 1781.

-René, fils and Marie seem to have had no children in France.
+René, fils and wife Marie Benoit seem to have had no children in either Acadia or France.
 They were at Châteauneuf, near St.-Malo, in 1759-60.
-In 1760, René volunteered for privateer service aboard the corsair L'Hercules, was captured by the British, and held as a prisoner of war.
+In 1760, René, fils volunteered for privateer service aboard the corsair L'Hercules, was captured by the British, and held as a prisoner of war.
 Meanwhile, Marie moved from Châteauneuf to nearby St.-Servan in 1761 and was listed there in 1764 as a widow.
-In January 1766, she remarried to widower and fellow Acadian Joseph Hébert at St.-Servan.
+In January 1766, she remarried to Joseph, son of fellow Acadians Jacques Hébert and Marguerite Landry and widower of Marguerite Richard at St.-Servan.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS